Office of Information Technology

 In the following box, you can type in the name you want this printer to be displayed as in the printers folder as well as select if you want all printed documents to print to this printer by default.
 When finished, just click next to continue.
 The following window will ask if you want to share the printer, select Do no share this printer and click next again.
 The following page then asks if you want to print a test page, select Yes and click next again.

 And now you are done click finish and the printer will be added to your printers folder.
-A message will also pop up asking if the test page printed well, no matter what, click yes, and if there is a problem contact help@life.illinois.edu and we will be there to help you.
+Printe a test page to ensure that the printer has been set up correctly and if there is a problem contact help@life.illinois.edu and we will be there to help you.

 Return to Frequently Asked Questions